b3py0/weight-loss-analysis/README.md

 # weight-loss-analysis
-data from myfitnesspal from 2018-2021
+Data from myfitnesspal from 2018-2021